 Peer reviewed article on Children’s Health Complexity:

-As part of our work with OHA, OPIP has published an article in BMJ Innovations on the children’s health complexity work:
+As part of our work with OHA, OPIP published an article in BMJ Innovations on the children’s health complexity work: